inet-framework/inet-showcases/routing/manet/doc/index.rst

 Goals
 -----

-Routing protocols for mobile adhoc networks (MANETs) often fall into two major categories: reactive and proactive.
+Most routing protocols for mobile adhoc networks (MANETs) can be categorized as being either reactive or proactive.
 INET contains various routing protocols for MANETs from both categories, and from other categories as well.

-This showcase demonstrates the configuration and operation of three manet routing protocols with three example simulations, using a reactive (AODV), a proactive (DSDV), and a location based (GPSR) routing protocol.
+This showcase demonstrates the configuration and operation of three MANET routing protocols with three example simulations, using a reactive (AODV), a proactive (DSDV), and a location based (GPSR) routing protocol.